cpj/winter-2012/01_week_one/README.md

 - Decide on first project.
 - First sprint planning meeting.

 ## lab assignment:
 For this week's lab each of you will submit a personal github pages website, and you'll work together to create a github pages website for the cpj.
 The cpj site will highlight the open source projects the cpj currently uses.
 All sites should use the skeleton css framework.
 Don't worry about making these sites flashy and all javascripted-up.
 But consider making revisions, especially to your personal sites, as you learn new skills each week.
 Your personal sites will serve as your portfolios at the end of the quarter, so update these sites to reflect all the work you've done.
+### Make sure your personal sites have links to all your profiles on the web services you're using for the contract: github, codeschool, heroku, tumblr, etc.

 ## notes: